Policies and Procedures

 Full Time: Monday-Friday 9:00AM-3:30PM 30 hours weekly

-All 2016 full-time classes start the first Monday of the month.
-Part-time classes start on various Mondays.
+Our full-time Cosmetology and Aesthetics classes start in September and February.
 Classes are held through the year with no formal closing period.
 Should a holiday fall on a start date, classes will begin the following day.
-Please see Addendum B in our School Catalog for a full list of the 2016 class start dates

 Students are required to purchase their own uniform consisting of pants, lab coats, and shoes, as dictated in the school’s Policies and Procedures*, prior to their scheduled start date.
 Underclassmen are required to purchase and wear white lab coats while senior students must purchase and wear navy blue lab coats.
 The black dress pants and the black leather shoes remain unchanged for the duration of the students training.
 Please see a copy of the school’s Policies and Procedures* for further requirements on uniforms.
 Identification badges and uniform tops are included in the student kit and must be worn at all times.